agata/xylo/README.md

 # Xylo.js

-Xylo.js is a static generator using pure HTML template like Vue.js.
+Xylo.js is a static site generator using pure HTML template like Vue.js and Thymeleaf.

 ## Installation